RedPointGlobal/redpoint-rpi/docs/loganalyzer.md

 1. Queries Pulse Logging for rows logged in the lookback window (60 minutes in interval mode, 24 hours in daily mode).
 2. Filters out rows below the configured severity floor.
-3. Groups rows by signature.
-The fingerprint strips volatile content (timestamps, IDs, IP addresses, paths) so multiple variants of the same underlying error land in one cluster.
+3. Groups errors by their root pattern.
+Volatile content (timestamps, IDs, IP addresses, paths) is stripped before grouping, so different variants of the same underlying error land together.
 4. Aggregates totals by service, tenant, plugin, and host.
 5. For each cluster, asks the configured model to produce a short explanation of what the error means and a suggested fix.
 Also asks for a 2 to 4 sentence summary of the cycle as a whole.
 6. Persists the full report to a local SQLite store.
-7. Marks each cluster as `new`, `recurring`, or `resolved` relative to the previous cycle.
-A cluster is `new` if its signature has never been seen in any prior cycle.
+7. Marks each error type as `new`, `recurring`, or `resolved`.
+An error is `new` the first time it ever appears in any report; after that it is `recurring`.
+An error is `resolved` if it was in the previous report but is not in the current one.
 8. Sends an HTML email digest and a Teams Adaptive Card if either channel is enabled and the trigger gates pass.

 The dashboard at `https://<your-ingress>/` shows the latest report at the top, four breakdown pies, a 24-hour trend chart per service, and per-cluster cards with the explanation and suggested fix.